-    Hamamelis is a medium sized spreading shrub or small tree which can take up to 50 years to reach its full height of 5 metres.
+Hamamelis is a medium sized spreading shrub or small tree which can take up to 50 years to reach its full height of 5 m.

-Under planted with early spring bulbs such as snowdrops (Galanthus) and winter aconites (Eranthis hyemalis) if you want an attractive late winter and early spring display.
+Underplanting with early spring bulbs such as snowdrops (Galanthus) and winter aconites (Eranthis hyemalis) makes an attractive late winter and early spring display.
 Or position at the back of a flower border, where the shrub will provide a backdrop to summer flowering plants.